yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 \[2] Ding and Suel.
 Faster top-k document retrieval using block-max indexes.
 SIGIR'2011.

 \[3] Okazaki and Tsujii, Simple and Efficient Algorithm for Approximate Dictionary Matching.
-COLING '10.
+COLING '2010.

-\[4] Crane, Matt, et al. A comparison of document-at-a-time and score-at-a-time query evaluation.
+\[4] Crane, et al. A comparison of document-at-a-time and score-at-a-time query evaluation.
 WSDM' 2017.